r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 ...But even that small luxury is now gone.
 This world took it away.

 **Narration:**
-...Young {(M) man /(F) woman} from Proper Human History,here to restore the world to its rightful form...
+...Young [♂ man /♀ woman] from Proper Human History,here to restore the world to its rightful form...

 **Narration:**
 ...as the Tsar who leads this world,there is something I must ask you.